Please contribute to this site by submitting a photo (or several) of this year show

 Members of the International Sheep Dog Society and North Wales Sheep Dog Society

 On B4500 from Chirk, LL20 7AB

-Sunshine and blue skies provided a delightful backdrop to the Ceiriog Valley Sheepdog Trials and Show this year on 28 and 29 August.
-The Local Class started off the Trials competition on Friday, won by Alun Jones from Selattyn with his dog Spot.
-The Novice Class followed and was won by Elgan Jones of Llanarmon D.C with Jim.
-The Open Trials took place on Saturday with an early morning start, welcoming competitors from near and far, including handlers from Belgium and Germany.
-After a fascinating day of watching the partnership of collies and handlers, first place was secured by Pennant Williams of Treuddyn with Sweep, a North Wales dog with a notable trophy history.This report was written by Ms Katie Harold, Secretary to the Ceiriog Valley Sheepdog Society.
+The sun shone down on Tal y Garth and Ty’n y Groes fields for the Ceiriog Valley Sheepdog Trials and Show on 26 and 27 August.
+The Local Class started off the Trials competition on Friday, won (to great applause) by Jo Lloyd of Pontfadog with his dog Mac.
+The Novice Class followed and was won by Allan Von Dinther of Whitchurch with Tom, despite some challenging behaviour from the sheep during the course of the day!
+The Open Trials took place on Saturday, welcoming competitors from near and far, including handlers from Belgium, Germany, Holland and Poland.
+After a fascinating day of watching the combined skills of collies and their handlers, first place was secured by Arwyn Davies of Bryneglwys with Meg.
+Despite being just the tender age of 22 Arwyn is an accomplished handler; both he and Meg displaying great focus, patience and teamwork to win the title.This report was written by Ms Katie Harold, Secretary to the Ceiriog Valley Sheepdog Society.

 The Sheep Competition was a great success with a record number of entries and some very fine exhibits.
 Congratulations to David Edwards, Pentre on winning the trophy for Overall Interbreed Champion.

 Close by, competitors demonstrated their strength and speed in Machine Shearing and those who have mastered the old art of shearing by hand also gave a skilful display in the competition, drawing a large and vibrant crowd.
 The Young Farmers ran various fun competitions for visitors to take part in, pleasing the young and old alike.